vCillusion/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `master-1`, and `master-2`.
 Login to each of these using an SSH terminal.
+Get the latest supported etcd version.

 ### Running commands in parallel with tmux